How To Make Sun-Dried Tomatoes

-The easiest way would be with an dehydrator.
-Just put the slices on your trays and follow your dehydrator instructions.
+The easiest way to dry tomatoes is with an dehydrator.
+Put the slices on your trays and follow your dehydrator instructions.
 They will take 3-8 hours at about 140 degrees.

 The tomatoes are done when they have a flexible, raisin-like texture.
 They shouldn’t feel wet or sticky at all.
 Once they’ve cooled off, you can put them in your container to store them.

-I don’t like to eat sun-dried tomatoes by themselves.
-I mostly made these to go in my spice mix, which I’ll post about next week.
+I made these to go in my spice mix, which I’ll post about next week.
 What do you do with your sun-dried tomatoes?

 Issa is a wild and rebellious mama who wants to live a carefree life where that little anxious voice is put on mute.
 How about you?
 As a writer she feels successful if just one other person feels any comfort or inspiration from what she’s written.